Skip to main content

 Why account-scoped, not actor-scoped keys?

 An account is the natural billing entity.
 Actors are programs; accounts are economic agents.
-If account A deploys five consumer actors that all read the same price feed, they should share one entitlement and one key registration.
-Actor-scoped keys force five separate payments for the same economic relationship.
+If account A delegates consumption to five different worker processes that all read the same price feed, they all use the account’s X25519 private key off-chain and share one StreamAccess purchase.
+Actor-scoped keys would force separate purchases for what is one economic relationship.

 Why rolling window, not static ranges?